-The Narrows Island Conservation Reserve is located within the ancestral homeland, known as Daki Menan, of the TFN and TFA.
-Approximately 150 First Nation members reside on the Bear Island Reserve, located on Lake Temagami.
-A number of pre-historic and historic archeological sites have been documented in the area.
-These and other cultural heritage resources found within Daki Menan are of great importance to these two groups.
+The Temagami Island North Conservation Reserve is within the ancestral homeland, known as Daki Menan, of the TAA.
+Approximately 150 members of the TAA and the TFN reside on the Bear Island Reserve, located on Lake Temagami.
+A number of pre-historic and historic archaeological sites have been documented in the immediate area of the conservation reserve.
+These, and other cultural heritage resources found within Daki Menan, are of great importance to the TAA.